Frequently Asked Questions By Our Clients

 Question 5: How often should my pet have an exam and bloodwork?

 Answer 5: Our Doctors here at Atlanta West Veterinary Hospital rely on consistent physical exams and blood work to diagnose issues early, at a point when the issue may still be manageable.
 We recommend you begin these consistent exams and bloodwork as early as possible, especially if your pet hasn’t had regular veterinary care in the past.
-It’s recommended that your pet have blood work done before surgery, required if pet is 7 or older, to keep them as safe as possible under the effects of anesthesia.
+It’s recommended that your pet have blood work done before surgery, which is required if pet is 7 or older, to keep them as safe as possible under the effects of anesthesia.
 As your pet gets older more frequent trips to the veterinary office are needed to monitor their ongoing health.

 Question 6: Why does my pet need a dental procedure?